 1. Public Transportation Makes it Easy to Get Around

-When we visit a foreign country, the first thing that concerns us is transportation.
-Japan has one of the most reliable and efficient public transportation systems all over the map.
+When we visit a foreign country, transportation is the first thing that concerns us.
+Japan has one of the most reliable and efficient public transportation systems on the map.
 The country offers several transfer options, including train, subway services, and bus.

 2. Japan is Among One of the Cleanest Countries